-Off the Beaten Path Near Arcadia, in DeSoto County, Fla.
+Off the Beaten Path from Port Charlotte: DeSoto County, Fla.

 Images of galloping horses and grazing cattle adorn the billboard welcoming you to DeSoto County.
 But had you visited 25,000 years ago, the sign may have featured mastodons roaming the land.
 Twenty million years earlier, the billboard may have promoted megalodon sharks swimming in the then-submerged county.
 Prehistoric fossils are just part of what you’ll discover in this most interesting place.